H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/component/storageclasses/aws/README.md

 8. `gp3`: Provisions non-encrypted gp3 volumes with the `Delete` reclaim policy.

 These StorageClasses cover both gp2 and gp3 volume types, with options for encryption and different reclaim policies (`Retain` and `Delete`).

+### Provisioned IOPS SSD (io1 and io2) StorageClasses

+File location: `ebs/io.yaml`

+1. `io1-encrypted-retain`: Provisions encrypted io1 volumes with the `Retain` reclaim policy and 50 IOPS per GiB.
+2. `io1-retain`: Provisions non-encrypted io1 volumes with the `Retain` reclaim policy and 50 IOPS per GiB.
+3. `io1-encrypted`: Provisions encrypted io1 volumes with the `Delete` reclaim policy and 50 IOPS per GiB.
+4. `io1`: Provisions non-encrypted io1 volumes with the `Delete` reclaim policy and 50 IOPS per GiB.
+5. `io2-encrypted-retain`: Provisions encrypted io2 volumes with the `Retain` reclaim policy and 500 IOPS per GiB.
+6. `io2-retain`: Provisions non-encrypted io2 volumes with the `Retain` reclaim policy and 500 IOPS per GiB.
+7. `io2-encrypted`: Provisions encrypted io2 volumes with the `Delete` reclaim policy and 500 IOPS per GiB.
+8. `io2`: Provisions non-encrypted io2 volumes with the `Delete` reclaim policy and 500 IOPS per GiB.

+These StorageClasses cover both io1 and io2 volume types, with options for encryption, different reclaim policies (`Retain` and `Delete`), and specified IOPS per GiB.

 > [!NOTE]
 > Make sure the CSI Driver for AWS EBS is installed via add-ons before applying these StorageClasses.